 Online Test for Skin Picking

 How Severe is Your Picking Disorder?
 Find Out With This Free Online TestTake the test

 Picking acne - why does it happen?

+Acne excoriee usually begins during adolescence, when ideas of self-image are in upheaval and undergoing change, matching the changes going on with the physical body.
+A fragile self-image may create an atmosphere where the significance of every imperfection perceived, real or not, is distorted.
+By picking away at the blemishes on the face, no matter how small, results in satisfaction as if they are picking away at their troubles or their emotional pain.
 The underlying emotional trauma manifested in picking acne lesions may also be a coping mechanism designed to quell the pain of physical or emotional abuse in the picker’s life.
 This trauma may be happening at the time the picking begins or it may be a timely outlet for previous trauma.

-One sign that distinguishes excoriated acne from acne vulgaris is by the presence of hyperpigmented brown spots on the face, chest, and other places where acne eruptions are likely.
+One sign that distinguishes excoriated acne from acne vulgaris is the presence of hyperpigmented brown spots on the face, chest, and other places where acne eruptions are likely.
 These brown spots are scars from previous blemishes that have been picked to the point of permanent tissue damage.

 Adolescence is a very confusing time in the life of a child.
 Adults who spot brown spots of scarring in the absence of excessive active acne lesions should pay attention and offer help.